gohugoio/hugoDocs/content/en/functions/getenv.md

 {{ os.Getenv "MY_VAR2" }} --> bar
 ```

-Note that starting with Hugo version 0.91.0, you must explicitly enable access to environmental variables.
-For details, see the getenv example in [Security Policy](/about/security-model/#security-policy).
+With Hugo v0.91.0 and later, you must explicitly allow access to environment variables.
+For details, review [Hugo's Security Policy](/about/security-model/#security-policy).
+By default, environment variables beginning with `HUGO_` are allowed when using the `os.Getenv` function.